jssckbl/solo_foraging/README.md

 This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).

-Morel of the Story (V.1) is planned to be deployed January 2020.
+Morel of the Story (V.1) has been deployed as of February 19, 2020!

+Check it out at [Morel of the Story - Heroku Edition](https://boiling-ridge-34034.herokuapp.com/#/home) **BUT PLEASE NOTE THE FOLLOWING**

+- The current hosting platform does include a 10-30 second lag time upon each page load.
+Please be patient, especially if you are uploading any photos.
+If you experience any lag you believe to be excessive or as a sign of something working improperly, please contact me at jessicawoudsma@gmail.com

-In the meantime, if you would like to check out this project, the following instructions will guide you in setting it up.
+If you would like to access this project on your local machine, the following instructions will get you there.

 It is **STRONGLY** recommended to follow these instructions carefully.
 It's a lot, and will take some time to set up, but your life will be much easier this way in the long run.